sjaturner/arrange/README.md

         The first element of every record is a prefix for the remaining lines

     -f 21

+        There are 21 items on a line ...

+            :; head -1 records | wc -w
+            21

-        There are 21 items on a line so assume that after processing the args the next record is 21 elements from the first.
+        So assume that after processing the args the next record is 21 elements from the first.
 There is a subtly here.
 The arrange program is no aware of line breaks so it needs either to be told the record length, or you have to account for the data at the tail of the structure - which can be a tedious balancing act.

 But perhaps we want to put this data into Matlab / Octave - Just the measurement and timestamp.
 The simplest way to get numbers into octave is a text file of numbers with